-The International Journal of Risk and Recovery aims to publish research and practice based articles for academics and clinicians.
-The scope of the journal is to deal with medico-legal issues, risk and innovation in rehabilitation in mental health.
+The International Journal of Risk and Recovery publishes research and practice-based articles for academics and clinicians.
+The scope of the journal is to cover forensic psychiatric and medico-legal issues with a particular focus on risk and innovation in rehabilitation in forensic mental health.

 Peer Review Process